programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 ### Configuring the process

-Hierarchical clustering has relatively few parameters; as with other approaches there is a choice of distance measures and, depending on the metric chosen, a 'method'.
-Because this lesson has used a manifold learning approach to dimensionality reduction it is **not** appropriate to use a cosine-based approach here.
-A mixture of experimentation and reading indicated that Euclidean distance with Ward's quality measure is best:
+Hierarchical clustering has relatively few parameters; as with other approaches there is a choice of distance measures and, depending on the metric chosen, a 'method' or measure.
+Because this lesson has used a manifold learning approach to dimensionality reduction it is **not** appropriate to use a cosine-based approach here and we therefore combaine a Euclidean representation with the widely-used Ward's quality measure, which seeks to minimise within-cluster *variance* rather than within-cluster *distance*.
+Ward's will tend to produce smaller, more compact clusters thanks to the sum-of-squares effect, which is to say that it attaches a much greater penalty to large distances between observations and the cluster centroid because these are *squared*.
+That said, this approach is very much a *choice*, and there are arguments dating back more than forty years (Milligan 1981) over which techniques are 'best' (and see Hashimoto *et al.* 2016 for an updated discussion relating to Word Embeddings).

 ```python
 Z = linkage(